drammock/git-novice/_episodes/04-changes.md

 ~~~
 On branch master

-Initial commit
+No commits yet

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-	mars.txt
+	README.md
+	data/
+	functions/
+	gapminder-analysis.rmd
+	results/

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~
 {: .output}